gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

 For our convenience, we will also define a new simple type to hold our `DifficultToSerializeClass` object.
 This wrapper is much simpler than the `WrapperBean` class (defined above) since it will not need to define how we serialize its internal fields.
-This new bean also an advantage: it can define new fields and they will be visible to Spark SQL:
+This new bean also an advantage: it can add new fields and they will be visible to Spark SQL:

 ```java
 public class CarrierBean {